chrisBioInf/svhip/README.md

 This should download and install all required files.

-3 Learn to use
-Do not forget to read the manual (included in this repository!).
+3  Do not forget to read the manual (included in this repository!).